ToucanLog/ergo-split-keeb/README.md

 NOTE: The firmware is for use with QMK (https://github.com/qmk/qmk_firmware), however this keyboard does not have an official commit yet.
 Thus, simply copy this keyboard's firmware into a new sub-folder in the "keyboards" folder and flash from there.
 See the QMK CLI docs for flashing the keyboard for extra help.

-`qmk flash -kb personal_keyboards/jason -km default -bl uf2-split-left`
+`qmk flash -kb "/ENTER PATH HERE" -km default -bl uf2-split-left`

-`qmk flash -kb personal_keyboards/jason -km default -bl uf2-split-right`
+`qmk flash -kb "/ENTER PATH HERE" -km default -bl uf2-split-right`